JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Routing - Static Routing, Routing Table, Default Routes, Next Hop, Local Routes, Floating Routes.md

 # Next Hop
 - What?
 	- The next hop is the next router or device that a packet must pass through to reach its final destination.
-In static routing, the next hop is specified
+In static routing, the next hop is specified as the next hop IP address

+# Local Routes
+- What?
+	- A local route is a route that is directly configured on the  router's interface.
+It is a route